 In most cases, the piped water is perfectly safe to drink, yet bottled water is the common choice due to the poor taste of piped water.
+One gallon of water is provided in your room and a water fill station is within walking distance.
 Piped water in the Turks and Caicos almost always originates from one of two sources: reverse osmosis desalination, and rainfall collection.

 On the Turks and Caicos Islands, U.S. Plugs – 120V, 60Hz, are used.
 Converters and adapters are only required for 220V European visitors.

 English is the official language of the Turks and Caicos Islands.
 Haitian and Dominican immigrants speak Haitian Creole (a French-derived) and Spanish, respectively.

 The US Dollar is the only accepted currency in the islands.
 Most local businesses and restaurants accept credit cards.
 However, two of the favorite spots (sand bar and poop deck) only have cash, so bring a little extra.